TerRosales/TerRosales/README.md

-- 👋 Hi, I’m @TerRosales
+- 👋 Hi, I’m Terrence Rosales
 - 🌱 I’m currently learning ...javascript and getting to know its libraries
 - 💞️ I’m looking to collaborate on ...anything backend or frontend related.
 - 📫 How to reach me ...rtin27411@gmail.